jgengo/slack_that/README.md

 - [ ] Create GET / route - doc
 - [x] Designing the POST route
 - [x] Create POST / - send message
+- [x] Throttle the slack postMessage to avoid rate limit
 - [ ] Secure the POST route
 - [ ] Dockerize or not.
 - [ ] make the README.md more professional